Warhammer Fantasy Roleplay

-Warhammer Fantasy Roleplay or Warhammer Fantasy Role-Play (abbreviated to WFRP or WHFRP) is a role-playing game set in the Warhammer Fantasy setting, published by Games Workshop or its licensees.
+Warhammer Fantasy Roleplay or Warhammer Fantasy Role-Play (abbreviated to WFRP or WHFRP) is a tabletop role-playing game set in the Warhammer Fantasy setting, published by Games Workshop or its licensees.

 The first edition of WFRP was published in 1986 and later re-published by Hogshead Publishing.
 The second edition developed by Green Ronin Publishing was published in 2004 by Black Industries.
 Fantasy Flight Games published a third edition under licence in November 2009.
-This edition used a new system retaining few mechanics of the original.
+This edition used a new system, retaining few mechanics of the original.
 Then the fourth edition rooted in the first and second editions was released under licence by Cubicle 7 in 2018.

 Publishing history

 First edition

-Warhammer Fantasy Roleplay was first published in 1986 by Games Workshop.
+Warhammer Fantasy Roleplay was first published in 1986 by Games Workshop, Games Workshop's first new publication following the company's purchase by Bryan Ansell around 1985.
+"Game design and development" was credited to Richard Halliwell, Rick Priestley, Graeme Davis, Jim Bambra, and Phil Gallagher; the art editor was John Blanche.
 The product was intended as an adjunct to the Warhammer Fantasy Battle tabletop game.
 A number of Games Workshop publications – such as the Realm of Chaos titles – included material for WFRP and WFB (and the Warhammer 40,000 science fiction setting), and a conversion system for WFB was published with the WFRP rules.
 Though Games Workshop saw success following the publication of the popular The Enemy Within campaign series a small number of additional supplements (including a character pack, Gamemaster's screen, and the aforementioned Realm of Chaos books), it made the decision to refocus its business.
 It had found that the miniatures business was more profitable as the table-top RPG scene waned in the 1980s.

 Publication of WFRP material was turned over to Flame Publications, a division of Games Workshop focused exclusively on roleplaying, in 1989.
 Flame published a new series of adventures – the Doomstones campaign adapted from a set of Advanced Dungeons & Dragons modules written by a freelancer – and published the first issue of what was intended to become a monthly or quarterly publication, Warhammer Companion.
 In 1992, following financial problems, Flame ceased operations.
 Fan websites continued to publish new material and adaptations of Warhammer Fantasy Battle materials, but no new official material appeared for several years.